mitom18/linear-system-solver/README.md

 one can't see that much of a difference between the two implementations.

 The test data were meant to be real and thus not that much complex.
-On Acer Aspire V15 Nitro, with Intel Core i7 two-core 2.6 GHz processor all both implementations needed less than 1 ms to finish.
+On Acer Aspire V15 Nitro, with Intel Core i7 two-core 2.6 GHz processor both implementations needed less than 1 ms to finish.

 ## Code structure